Turkey calls for EU action on Idlib

 And visa-free travel talks were moving ahead, with Turkey just six out of 72 technical benchmarks away from meeting EU standards, the commission said.

-Progress on enlargement and customs union had come to a standstill, but this was due to Turkey's backsliding on human rights after the 2016 deal, the EU added.
+Talks on enlargement and customs union were at a standstill, but this was due to Turkey's backsliding on human rights at home after the 2016 deal, the EU added.

 "The underlying facts leading to this assessment still hold," the commission said.